holderbaum-io/think-about-website/pages/blog/late-bird.md

 go for the lesser of those two evils.

 It is important to know that we did not change the regular ticket prices of 500 EUR.
-Those prices where the basis of every early bird ticket buyer and thus can not be changed anymore.
+Those prices where the basis for every early bird ticket buyer and thus can not be changed anymore.
 Instead we opted for a price increase from 500 EUR to 600 EUR on the 16th of April.
 So until and including the 15th of April you can get your ticket for the regular price of 500 EUR.

 We are happy about all the amazing people that believe in our cause to make not only the tech industry but also a part of our society a better and more